porosimetry#

 method#

 This controls which method is used.
 The default is a ‘dt’ which uses a the threshold of a distance transform to perform an erosion, then additional distance transforms to perform the dilation to generate spheres.
-Other options are conv which uses convolution for the dilation step, or ‘dsi’ which direct sphere insertion for the dilation.
-The selected method will affect the speed, but this depends on the computer being used.
-All results should be exactly the same, and this is ensured in a unit test:
+Other options are 'conv' which uses convolution for the dilation step, or 'dsi' which direct sphere insertion for the dilation.
+All results should be exactly the same if they are performed at integer values of sizes.
+This is necessary since the convolution and direct sphere insertion methods use discrete sphere radii to find insertion sites, while the distance transform method can interpret the fractional distance values as different steps.

 fig, ax = plt.subplots(1, 3, figsize=[16, 6])